jipson7/library-booker/README.md

-This is a python script used to automate the process of booking a library room at UOIT
+This is a python script used to automate the process of booking a library room for several people at UOIT.

-It uses selenium and a chromedriver.
-Requests a time and day, and

-finds the first available room with those specifications.
-It searches

-the 3 person rooms first.
-If none of those are available at the specified

-times then it will search the two person rooms.

-If only 2 sets of credentials are available,

-it will select from the second floor rooms.

-It uses credentials stored in studentInfo.txt that should be stored in the same directory
+It uses a user specified date, time, and room type from the command line to book the room.
+It has several layers or error checking for room and time conflictions.
+Currently it does not allow a user to specify a duration (it defaults to 2 hours), basically because we've never needed anything less.

-The credential should be a student number and a password, 1 set per line,

-separated by a space.
+The credentials needed to fill a form should be placed in the same directory in a file called "studentInfo.txt".
+This file should contain 1 student number and 1 password per row, separated by a space.

+The script uses selenium and a chrome web driver to perform.